How to Grow a Subreddit From Zero: The Complete Guide to Building an Active Community

 Post 20-30 pieces of quality content before promoting.
 This should include:

-• Discussion posts that pose interesting questions
+- Discussion posts that pose interesting questions ("What's the biggest mistake you see people make with X?")

-• Informative posts that provide genuine value
+- Informative posts that provide real, actionable value

-• Visual content (infographics, screenshots, images)
+- Visual content (infographics, screenshots, charts, images)

 Create Recurring Threads